radanpro/data-mining/documentations.md

 ### **Algorithm and Reasoning:**

-Based on the code and applying the Naïve Bayes algorithm to identify relationships between products, we transformed the data into binary format (0 and 1) to simplify the analysis.
+Naïve Bayes is a probabilistic classification algorithm based on Bayes' Theorem.
+It assumes that the presence of a particular feature in a class is unrelated to the presence of any other feature.

 **Relevant Columns:**